 When may I file a state compliance complaint?

 You may file a state compliance complaint when you believe that a school district has violated federal or state special education laws or regulations.
 Your written complaint must specify at least one alleged violation of federal and state special education laws.
-The violation must have occurred not more than one year prior to the date the complaint is received by the California Department of Education (CDE).
+The violation must have occurred not more than one year prior to the date the complaint is received by the CDE.
 When filing a complaint, you must forward a copy of the complaint to the school district at the same time you file a state compliance complaint with the CDE.
-(34 CFR 300.151–153; 5 CCR 4600)
+(34 CFR Section 300.151–153; 5 CCR Section 4600)

 Complaints alleging violations of federal and state special education laws or regulations may be mailed to: